ironbar/arc25/docs/05_Solution_Summary.md

 However, skill is the product of intelligence.
 Intelligence is the rate at which a learner turns its experience and priors into new skills.
 This confusion between intelligence and skill happens because when a person shows a great level of skill, for example at chess, that person is very likely to be intelligent.
-Skill and intelligence are correlated in humans because humans do not know chess at birth and they have to learn how to play it.
+**Skill and intelligence are correlated in humans** because humans do not know chess at birth and they have to learn how to play it.
 Thus if a person is able to achieve a great level of skill at chess, it is because they have been able to acquire that skill more efficiently than other people.
-However, in the case of machines, that correlation is completely broken.
+**However, in the case of machines, that correlation is completely broken**.
 Given some task like playing chess, it is possible to achieve an arbitrary level of skill by using unlimited priors, training data, and compute.
 But that machine would only be capable of playing chess and nothing more.
 Its adaptation capacity is very limited and thus its intelligence is very limited as well.